 2. Step-By-Step Tutorial On How To Make Fettuccine Alfredo

-For the initial step, take out a large pot to cook your Fettuccine as per the package instructions.
-Fettuccine vs Linguine is a commonly mistaken matchup.
-Thus, choose the pasta wisely.
-A small tip is to add some salt to the water to season your pasta.
+Now, take out a large pot to cook your Fettuccine as per the package instructions.
+Another small tip to cook pasta is adding some salt to the water to season your food.
 You would surely want to avoid serving the best Alfredo sauce with bland pasta, right?